 - The GIRO Nine Jr. Kids Snow Helmet is available on Amazon, starting at $88.95.
 Buy now.

-- The GIRO Launch Kids Snow Helmet Matte Vermillion is available on Amazon, starting at $59.95.
+- The GIRO Launch Kids Snow Helmet is available on Amazon, starting at $99.95.
 Buy now.

 - The Wildhorn Spire & Snow Ski Helmet is available on Amazon, starting at $89.99.
 Buy now.

 Warm layers are the key to surviving a ski trip with kids!
-Thermals and under layers help generate heat while kids maneuver the slopes, keeping them toasty in the process.
-In case you’re having a hard time deciding between options, we’ve narrowed down a few must-haves for our Ultimate Guide To Ski Gear For Kids.
+Thermals and underlayers help generate heat while kids maneuver the slopes, keeping them toasty in the process.
+If you’re having difficulty deciding between options, we’ve narrowed down a few must-haves for our Ultimate Guide to Ski Gear for Kids.

 Kids Base Layers

 Your ski climate dictates how many underlayers you’ll need.
 Regardless of where you’re headed, a base layer is necessary!
 Often made from merino wool or a similar blend, we highly recommend investing in a good-quality underlayer for your children.
 Mountain Designs sells a wonderful line of Kids Merino Blend Thermals, ranging from long-sleeve tops to pants.
 Helly Hansen also sells base layers for boys and girls, available in a 100% merino wool exterior and an interior infused with LIFA technology.
 Both options seem lightweight on the surface but are incredibly warm and easy to travel with.
 Hot Chillys also sells adorable base layers in vibrant colors!
 Lands’ End offers warm Junior Thermals for boys and girls too.
 Terramar Sports also sells a range of thermal clothing for boys and girls, including pants and long-sleeve shirts.
 The Baby K Unisex Pants are trendy, alongside the Kids’ Power Play Set.

 We recommend the following base layers for kids: